+Table 21 The dfdl:lengthPattern Property

 On unparsing the behavior is the same as for dfdl:lengthKind 'prefixed'.

 When the DFDL regular expression is matched against data:

 The data is considered to be text in the character set encoding specified by the dfdl:encoding property, regardless of the actual representation of the element.